Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 ChromeSafariFirefox

 Profile: The real joy of Light Play is that it is a joyful experience and it’s usually spontaneous.
-Children are naturally drawn towards sources of light wherever they find it, which makes incidental teaching easy, with the addition of a few simple props.
+This can make incidental teaching easy, with the addition of a few simple props.

 Written by: Early Educational Advisor - Jo Harris